suren015/CODESOFT/README.md

 ## Conclusion

-This README summarizes the creation and functionality of the Number Guessing Game in C++.
+This summarizes the creation and functionality of the Number Guessing Game in C++.
 Feel free to use and modify the code for your educational or entertainment purposes.

+# Task-2 :: Simple Calculator in C++

+## Introduction

+This is a simple Calculator Task implemented in C++.
+In this you will learn about C++ program to make simple calculator using switch case i.e. Addition, Subtraction, Multiplication, and Division.

+This program uses 4 different cases for performing the different mathematical operation.
+You have to select different options for addition, subtraction, multiplication, and division.

+## Features

+- Support for fundamental arithmetic operations, including addition, subtraction, multiplication, and division.
+- Utilization of a switch-case control structure to determine the chosen arithmetic operation based on user input.
+- Performing the selected arithmetic operation on the input values and displaying the result to the user.
+- Graceful handling of potential errors, such as division by zero or invalid input, to prevent program crashes.
+- Continuous interaction with the user, allowing them to perform multiple calculations without restarting the program.